For decades, the Democratic People's Republic of Korea - more commonly known as North Korea - has been one of the world's most secretive countries.

-Many people rely on aid agencies, such as the United Nations, to provide food because there is not enough in the country to eat.
+Many people rely on aid agencies, such as the United Nations, to provide food because there is not enough to eat in the country.

 However, North Koreans who demand more from their government, demand a change in leadership, or those that just try to escape, are brutally punished and sometimes killed.

-An Amnesty International report estimates that hundreds of thousands of people have been put in prison and labour camps because they have disagreed with the government.
+An Amnesty International report estimated that hundreds of thousands of people have been put in prison and labour camps because they have disagreed with the government.

 North Koreans seem to cheer and praise their leader at big public events but it's difficult to know the reasons for this because it's not possible to speak freely to people living there.